Toguilor/DLA/Lab1/README.md

 <img width="1712" height="1048" alt="Screenshot 2025-12-15 174925" src="https://github.com/user-attachments/assets/bff709d1-b6e0-40d8-9603-b9a6b2af141d" />
 <img width="1719" height="1042" alt="Screenshot 2025-12-15 174938" src="https://github.com/user-attachments/assets/0674d1bb-4750-4f41-98cb-af3c93a4a613" />

-##
+## Exercise 2.1: *Fine-tune* a pre-trained model
-This exercise evaluates the quality of the learned representations by using the pretrained CNN as a fixed feature extractor.
+This exercise evaluates the quality of the learned representations by using the pretrained CNN as a fixed feature extractor and to transfer the CIFAR-10 pretrained model to a more challenging dataset (CIFAR-100) using fine-tuning.

 Instead of training the classifier end-to-end, features are extracted from the network using: model.forward_features(x)